TanmayCzax/Cyber-Programming-language/README.md

 # Cyber+ Programming-language
-A powerful, fast and secure programming language made for CyberSecurity and Ethical hacking that can be used by every person interested in Cyber security It is made for making Cyber security - ETHICAL, EASY and ENJOYABLE.
+A powerful, fast and secure programming language made for CyberSecurity and Ethical hacking that can be used by every person interested in Cyber security.
+It is made for making Cyber security - ETHICAL, EASY and ENJOYABLE.
 It is easy, powerful and FAST!
 You can get like images from down